Pythonaire/HAP-Python-Packet-Bridge/README.md

 ## RFM69 driver

 "rfm69_driver" is a modied driver version for the RFM69 chip set to work with a interrupt set by the RFM69 chip, instead of continuously checking the chip buffer.

+## AddOn - forward weather data

+"Transceiver.py" contained a function "http_forwarder" to transmit weather data to a http device, that display the data in a interval of 30 minutes (setInterval function).